Carlyle (CG)

 Founded in 1987 with just $5 million in capital and named after the iconic New York hotel where the founders first met, The Carlyle Group (NASDAQ:CG) is a global investment firm that raises, manages, and deploys capital across private equity, credit, and investment solutions.

-- Incremental sales over the last two years have been highly profitable as its earnings per share increased by 23.9% annually, topping its revenue gains
+• Incremental sales over the last five years boosted profitability as its annual earnings per share growth of 14.4% outstripped its revenue performance

 Why Is Now The Time To Buy Carlyle?